Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 This enables us to tailor an approach to each individual case that we deal with, treating every situation with due care and attention.

 Led by Peter Angelos, an attorney with vast experience in the medical malpractice field, Peter Angelos Law has dealt with all types of cases, big and small.
-From multi-billion dollar settlements against the tobacco industry to the smallest cases, when you need a fierce advocate, an attorney from Peter Angelos Law is ready to help.
+From multibillion-dollar settlements against the tobacco industry to the smallest cases, when you need a fierce advocate, an attorney from Peter Angelos Law is ready to help.

-What Defines Medical Malpractice in Essex, MD?
+What Defines Medical Malpractice In Essex, Maryland?

-Four Elements of a Medical Malpractice Case
+Four Elements Of A Medical Malpractice Case

 2. Secondly, the medical professional’s actions meant that they breached this duty of care.